dionesb/marvel-app/README.md

 ## This application allows:

- - List the characters;
+- Listing of the characters.;

 - Edit a character that will be saved in Local Storage;

 - Access details for each character listed;

 - Search character;

 ## Some of the technologies used:

 - ESLint, Prettier & EditorConfig;

 - React router dom;

 - Reactotron for code inspection.;

 - Styled components;

 - Redux e Redux-saga;

 ## Available Scripts